gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCompilingAndDebugging.md

 &lt;/Files&gt;
 </pre>

-<h3 id="DevGuideCompilerOptions">GWT Compiler Options</h3>
+### GWT Compiler Options<a id="DevGuideCompilerOptions"></a>

-<p>There are many options you can pass to the GWT compiler process to control how you want to compile your GWT application and where you want the output to be generated.
-These options can differ slightly from version to version, but will generally include the options shown in the command-line help text below:</p>
+There are many options you can pass to the GWT compiler process to control how you want to compile your GWT application and where you want the output to be generated.
+These options can differ slightly from version to version, but will generally include the options shown in the command-line help text below:

 <pre>
 java -cp gwt-dev.jar com.google.gwt.dev.Compiler